-WEP is probably enabled on the Gateway, but not on your wireless adapter (or vice versa).
-Verify that the same WEP keys and levels (64 or 128) are being used on all nodes of your wireless network.
+Wireless security is probably enabled on the Gateway, but not on your wireless adapter (or vice versa).
+Verify that the same wireless security settings are being used on all devices of your wireless network.

 How many channels/frequencies are available with the Gateway?